-Every NEW parent/guardian is required to meet with Fr.
-John Betters and sign the Parents as Partners 2021 Agreement prior to the start of the 2021-2022 school year.
+Every parent/guardian is required to meet with Fr.
+John Betters and sign the Parents as Partners 2024 Agreement prior to the start of the 2024-2025 school year.
 Every NEW family will receive a hard-copy of the Parent-Student Handbook at the meeting.
+The revised Parent-Student Handbook can be found on the school website: www.srwschool.cc.